Bachelor of Arts in Biology, Binghamton University, Binghamton NY

-Master of Science in Journalism, Boston University
+Master of Science in Journalism, Boston University, Boston, MA

 Arabic Language Intensive, School of Oriental and African Studies, London, UK

-2014-2015: Journalism mentor Harare, Zimbabwe, Women’s Journalists Mentoring Program
+2014-2015, Journalism mentor Harare, Zimbabwe, Women’s Journalists Mentoring Program

 1979-1987: Copy Editor and columnist, the Springfield, MA Daily News (2 years); Journalism Instructor, University of Massachusetts at Amherst; Correspondent, Cape Cod Times; Reporter and Assistant Editor, The Advocate, Provincetown, MA.

 As a freelance and staff journalist, have reported from India, Africa, the Middle East, Central America and throughout the U.S. and Europe.
 I have conducted interviews with thought leaders in nations throughout the world.